Thinking about switching from a corporate career to a startup?

 All incidents and characters mentioned in this post are real and none of it fictional.
 Any resemblance to any person or organization is purely intentional.

-Having spent my post grad and corporate days surrounded by people who were either running a start-up or working in one, I thought I had a fairly good idea of what it is like to work in one.
-Long hours, no weekends, tight deadlines, unstructured work with little guidance and a highly uncertain environment – this ought to cover it right?
-However jumping on the bandwagon after working in a corporate for close to three years, here are some things I wish I knew earlier:
+Having spent my post-grad and corporate days surrounded by people who were either running a start-up or working in one, I thought I had a fairly good idea of what it is like.
+Long hours, no weekends, tight deadlines, and a highly uncertain environment – this ought to cover it right?
+However, jumping on the bandwagon after working in a corporate for three years, here are things I wish I knew earlier:

 - Being a perfectionist will NOT help you, getting things done will